 If there’s one thing you don’t want to bring home with you after a trip outdoors, it’s a tick.
-This pesky arachnid thrives in the summer time and is the primary culprit of Lyme disease in Massachusetts.
+This pesky arachnid thrives in the summer, and it's the primary culprit of Lyme disease in Massachusetts.

-While deer ticks carry Lyme disease, it is far better to avoid ticks altogether than to attempt to differentiate between deer ticks and dog ticks.
-Learn more about Lyme disease prevention and how to check for ticks.
+And while only Deer Ticks carry Lyme disease, it is far better to avoid ticks altogether than to attempt to differentiate between the two species.

 Situations & Solutions

 Lyme disease is caused by a "spirochete" (corkscrew-shaped bacterium) called Borrelia burgdorferi.
 The bacterium is transmitted to humans by infected ticks in the genus Ixodes—in Massachusetts, that's the Deer Tick.